2408-Team-3/flytrap_terraform/README.md

    Use this data to understand the context and impact of each error.

-3. **Filter errors:** Developers can use the filtering tools to focus on:
-   - Handled vs unhandled errors
-   - Resolved vs unresolved errors
-   - Time periods

-    This helps prioritize fixes for issues with the greatest user impact or urgency.

-4. **Resolve errors:** Errors can be:
+4. **Resolve Errors:** Errors can be:
    - Marked as handled (indicating that the error has been addressed).
    - Deleted (if the error no longer needs attention).

    The interface is designed to streamline error resolution and ensure a smooth workflow.

-5. **Monitor user impact:** Flytrap tracks how many users are affected by each error.
+5. **Monitor User Impact:** Flytrap tracks how many users are affected by each error.
 This data provides actionable insights for prioritizing fixes, allowing developers to focus on high-impact issues first.

-6. **Iterate and improve:** Use Flytrap to continuously monitor your applications for new issues and ensure errors are resolved promptly.
+6. **Iterate and Improve:** Use Flytrap to continuously monitor your applications for new issues and ensure errors are resolved promptly.
 The dashboard’s intuitive interface minimizes distractions, allowing teams to focus on improving the user experience.

 ## 🖥️ Managing Your Flytrap Infrastructure